AlexHandy1/MA_Makers_Blog/_posts/blog/2015-05-24-minimalitter-chitter.markdown

 What's the plan tomorrow

-* Its a bank holiday, but I will beginning the task of learning a new language - Javascript.
+* Its a bank holiday, but I will be beginning the task of learning a new language - Javascript.

 ****